SanderVocke/shoopdaloop/docs/source/usage.loopcontrols.rst

 Synchronization On/Off
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Loop mode transitions in **ShoopDaLoop** happen synchronized to the master loop.
+Loop mode transitions in **ShoopDaLoop** happen synchronized to the sync loop.
 However, immediate actions can also be done if needed.
 To do so, turn *synchronization off* when performing the action.
 Note that this does not affect already queued actions or playing loops - only the actions done while turned off.

 The *synchronization active* button at the top of the screen shows the current state of synchronization.
 A timer symbol (SYMBOL) means synchroniation on, an exclamation point (SYMBOL) means synchronization off.